 As for why companies don’t invest into a plan, we’ve got a few theories.

 1) A plan isn’t flashy.
 You’ve only got limited dollars to spend on marketing.
 Should you spend it on something which customers won’t even see?
-(Applies to more small and medium sized businesses):
+This is especially true for SMBs.

 We hope we’ve changed your mind.
 As Abraham Lincoln once said, “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”
-A marketing plan will last longer than any one campaign.
-And if actively updated over time, it will be good for well into the future.
-Additionally, it makes it so much easier to create deliverables with a clear plan.
+A marketing plan will last longer than any one campaign, and if actively updated over time, it will be good well into the future.
+Additionally, it’s so much easier to create deliverables with a clear plan.
 There’s less waste.
 You’ll save so much more in downstream costs.

 2) It can be hard to look within.
 A marketing plan is full of decision making.
 Example: You have to be willing to say “This is our customer” which also means you’re saying, “X, Y, and Z aren’t our customers.”